Master Agreement (E204CW)

 3.1 Definitions.
 The following definitions supplement the definitions provided in Attachment A:

 b.
-"App Login Credential" means a system-generated application login and associated password provided by registering a Value-Added Application with ArcGIS Online, which can be embedded in a Value-Added Application to enable the Value-Added Application to access and use Online Services.
+"App Login Credential(s)" means a system-generated application login and associated password, provided when registering a Value-Added Application with ArcGIS Online, which when embedded in a Value-Added Application allows the Value-Added Application to access and use of Online Services.

 c.
 "Service Credit(s)" means a unit of exchange that is allocated with an Online Services subscription in an amount specified in the Ordering Document.

 d.
-"Sharing Tools" means publishing capabilities included with Online Services and ArcGIS Website that allow Customer to make Customer Content and Value-Added Applications available to third parties and/or Anonymous Users.
+"Sharing Tools" means publishing capabilities included with Online Services and ArcGIS Website that allow Customer to make Customer Content and Value-Added Applications available to third parties or Anonymous Users.

 a.
 Named Users have unique, individual login credentials.
 Named Users have private access to features of Online Services that are not publicly accessible to Anonymous Users.

 b.
-Customer may use its Online Services subscription to build a Value-Added Application(s) for internal use by Named Users.
+Customer may use its Online Services subscription to build Value-Added Applications for internal use by Named Users in accordance with the published Online Services descriptions.

 c.
 Customer may transfer Value-Added Applications to any third party for use in conjunction with the third party's own Online Services subscription.

 d.
-Customer may not add third parties as Named Users to Customer's Online Services subscription for the purpose of allowing third parties to access Customer's Value-Added Application(s).
+Customer may not add third parties as Named Users to Customer's Online Services subscription.
 This restriction does not apply to third parties included within the definition of Named Users.

-1. Customer may charge for such access under subscription types that permit use for revenue-generation purposes.
+1. Customer may charge for such access under subscription types that permit use for commercial retail business purposes.

-2. Customer may embed an App Login Credential into Value-Added Applications but may not embed a Named User Credential.
+2. Customer may embed an App Login Credential into Value-Added Applications to enable public use by Anonymous Users but may not embed a Named User Credential.

 4. Customer is solely responsible for providing technical support for Customer's Value-Added Application(s).

-5. Customer may not enable Anonymous Users to access Value-Added Applications that are intended for Customer's internal use only; Value-Added Applications used internally require Named User login credentials.
+5. Customer may not enable Anonymous Users to access Value-Added Applications that are intended for Customer's internal use only; Value-Added Applications used internally require each user to use Named User login credentials.

 a.
 Customer is solely responsible for the development and operation of Customer Content and Value-Added Applications and for its Named Users' compliance with this Agreement.
 Customer and its Named Users or Anonymous Users (if applicable) are the only persons authorized to access Online Services through Customer's subscription.
 Named Users' login credentials are for designated Named Users only and may not be shared with other individuals.
-Customer may assign former Named Users' login credentials to new Named Users if the former users no longer require access to Online Services.
-Customer will promptly notify Esri if Customer becomes aware of any unauthorized use of Customer's subscription or any other breach of security.
+Customer may reassign a Named User License if the former Named User no longer requires access to Online Services.

 b.
-If Customer is using non-Esri application development tools to build an application that accesses Esri's Online Services, Customer must include attribution acknowledging that its application uses Esri Online Services.
+Customer must include attribution acknowledging that its application uses Esri Online Services, if attribution is not automatically displayed through the use of Online Services.
 Guidelines are provided in the Documentation.

-3.7 Subscription Rate Changes.
-Esri may increase rates for subscriptions with a term greater than 1 month by notifying Customer at least 60 days prior to expiration of the then-current subscription term.
-Esri may increase monthly subscription rates upon 30 days' notice.
+3.6 Subscription Fee Changes.
+Esri may change fees for subscriptions with a term greater than 1 month by notifying Customer at least 60 days prior to expiration of the then-current subscription term.
+Esri may change monthly subscription fees upon 30 days' notice.
+Outside the United States, the distributor may provide notice of rate changes.

-3.9 Limits on Use of Online Services; Service Credits.
+3.8 Limits on Use of Online Services, Service Credits.
 Each Online Services subscription includes Service Credits as described in the applicable Ordering Document.
 Each Service Credit entitles Customer to consume a set amount of Online Services, the amount varying depending on the Online Services that Customer is using.
 As Customer consumes Online Services, Service Credits are automatically debited from Customer's subscription, up to the maximum number of Service Credits available.
 Customer may purchase additional Service Credits as needed.
-Esri will notify Customer's subscription account administrator when Customer's Service consumption reaches approximately 75% of the Service Credits allocated to Customer through Customer's subscription.
-Esri reserves the right to suspend Customer's access to Online Services that consume Service Credits when Customer consumes all its Service Credits.
+Esri will notify Customer's subscription account administrator when Customer's Service Credit consumption reaches approximately 75 percent of the Service Credits allocated to Customer through Customer's subscription.
+Esri reserves the right to suspend Customer's access to Online Services that consume Service Credits when Customer has consumed all its Service Credits.
 Esri will promptly restore Customer's access to its Online Services once Customer has purchased additional Service Credits.

 4.1 Definitions.
 The following definitions supplement the definitions provided in Attachment A:

 b.
-"Esri Content Package" means a digital file containing ArcGIS Online basemap content (e.g., raster map tiles, images, vector data) extracted from the ArcGIS Online basemap services.
+"Esri Content Package(s)" means a digital file containing ArcGIS Online basemap content (e.g., raster map tiles, images, vector data) extracted from the ArcGIS Online basemap services.

 c.
 "Street Data" means Data that includes or depicts information about roads, streets, and related features.